 When I bought my first home, it was the perfect timing.
 I had a young family and needed the extra spaces and personalization that come with owning one’s home.
 But like most first time buyers, I was naïve about a couple of things.
 Thankfully, some of my more experienced family and friends taught me vital things all first-time buyers should know.

 Their helpful checklist was one of the best housewarming presents I got.
 So, with a little research of my own, I want to share key things every new homeowner needs to do before moving in to feel truly at home.

 1. Change the Locks

-You really can’t be sure who else has got the keys to your new home; so it’s safe to change to new locks or re-key the existing one.
-The former owners could have given the key to workmen, cleaning service, neighbors, or relatives and the only way you can banish that fear is to get new ones.
-This is a very important project you should get done right after you’ve you moved in.
+You really can’t be sure who else has keys to your new home.
+So it’s safe to change to new locks or re-key the existing ones.
+The former owners could have given the key to workmen, cleaning service, neighbors, or relatives, and the only way you can banish that fear is to get new ones.
+This is a very important project you should get done right after you’ve moved in.